 multiple times in the instance view, once for each reference.
 For

-to the model
+two references to the model

 In an instance view, boxes represent a top model and model references.

 Boxes representing accelerated-mode instances (see Referenced Model Simulation Modes) have filled triangles